mackSham/e-Commerce/README.md

 - User can enter a custom location
 - If user has viewed any item then it will be saved as a searched history for that user.(to be stored in DB so that data persist across device)
 - User can save any item as buy it later option (to be stored in DB so that data persist across device)
-- For category page there will be option for filter and sort
+- For category page there will be option for filter(Categories,price range) and sort (popularity,average rating,latest, low to high, high to low)
 - For the Home Screen all Feature items will be displayed which was decided by admin.
 - User can add item to cart (to be stored in DB so that data persist across device)
 - At buy page enter address or use the saved one to proceed to payment process.